Danlock/rmq/README.md

 # Examples

-Using an AMQP publisher to publish a message with at least once delivery.
+Using an AMQP publisher to publish a message with at least once delivery, that retries for up to a minute on failures.

 ```
 ctx, cancel := context.WithTimeout(context.TODO(), time.Minute)